Emma ArnebackTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

 Editorial member for the educational journal Utbildning & Demokrati.
 Tidskrift för didaktik och utbildningspolitik.

-Member of the steering committee for the research environment, Education and Democracy, and SCARS.
+Member of the steering committee for the research environment, Education and Democracy.